bertrand-caron/rails-cv-app/README.md

     # Precompile the assets, as needed for production environment
     bundle exec rake assets:precompile RAILS_ENV=production

+### Restart the CV App

+    # Restart the CV App
+    sudo service cv restart

 ### Test the App

-At the point, you should be able to fire the app locally on the computer you installed it on with `RAILS_ENV=production rails server` ant test it at `localhost:3000`.
+At this point, you should be able to fire the app locally on the computer you installed it on with `RAILS_ENV=production rails server` ant test it at `localhost:3000`.

-### Use your credentials to sign in and start adding items

-Sign in at `your_cv_app_url/signin` using the credentials your generated.

-Signing in grants you an additional button in the navbar, Models, giving you access to the different sections (Education, Internships, etc.).

 ## 6.Unicorn Server

-Copy the example config, and modify it if necessary (not necessary if you used the correct user and install path).
+Copy the example config, and modify it if necessary (not necessary if you used the correct user `cv` and install path `~cv/rails-cv-app`).

     # Copy the example config
     sudo -u cv -H cp config/unicorn.rb.example config/unicorn.rb